wp-plugins/dd-lastviewed/readme.txt

 When you're using custom posttypes, they will show up like posts.

 == Changelog ==

 = 0.9.0 =
+* Added shortcode to the widgetform for easy use, copy paste.

+= 0.9.0 =
 * Use the widget inside page or post with shortcode eg. [dd_lastviewed widget_id="12"]